ivanbatistao/ivanbatistao/README.md

 ### I'm a Programmer, Lifelong Learner, Curious, Contributor!!

-- 🔭 I am currently working on a EverNote clone project and studying in a Full-Stack Software Development Program!
+- 🔭 I am currently working on an EverNote clone project, working on an E-Commerce project and studying in a Full-Stack Software Development Program!
 - 🌱 I’m currently learning GraphQL
 - 💌 Wishlist: React Native, MongoDB, TypeScript
 - 👯 I’m looking to collaborate with other people in different software development projects